herveaurel/HomeAssistant/README.md

 - A "vertical stack" column is nested within a card with "type: custom:layout-card" / "layout_type: masonry" / and has Layout options "width: 280"

 I recommend that you install and use my themes for perfect optimization of my codes.
-If you prefer to use other themes, copy the "Additions for my lovelace" part into your favorite theme. then copying the button card templates.
+If you prefer to use other themes, copy the "Additions for my lovelace" part into your favorite theme.

+Then copying the button card templates.

 And then starting to copy pieces of Lovelace.

 -----